anshlabs716/syskit/README.md

 The project includes implementations in **C, Bash, Python, and Java**, alongside a dedicated **Android APK**.

-SysKit is designed to provide useful functionality across Linux, Termux, and Android.
+SysKit is designed to provide useful functionality across **Linux, Termux, and Android**.

 ---

-## 📱 Android
+# 📱 Android

-SysKit now has a dedicated **Android APK**.
+SysKit now includes a dedicated **Android APK**.

-The Android version is built specifically for Android rather than simply packaging the Linux versions into an APK.
+The Android version is built specifically for Android rather than simply packaging the existing Linux versions into an APK.

 ### Android Features